http://www.miami.edu/sonhs

 NUR 609.
 Professionalism in Advanced Practice Nursing.
 2 Credit Hours.

-Focuses on the synthesis of concepts and principles necessary to develop leaders in advanced practice nursing specialties.
-Emphasis is placed on the role of the advanced practice nurse for optimal delivery of health care to clients across the life span.
+This course focuses on the synthesis of concepts and principles essential to developing leaders within advanced practice nursing specialties.
+Emphasis is placed in the understanding of the operational, legal, and ethical frameworks that govern advanced nursing practice while fostering professional identity and leadership development.

 Components: LEC.